AyxanMammadlidev/MedTexClinic/README.md

 🤝 Contributing
 We welcome contributions to MedTexClinic API!
 If you'd like to contribute:

-Fork the repository.
+Fork the repository.<br>
-Create a new branch.
+Create a new branch.<br>
-Make your changes and test them.
+Make your changes and test them.<br>
-Submit a pull request with a description of the changes.
+Submit a pull request with a description of the changes.<br>
-Please make sure to follow the coding standards and add unit tests for new features.
+Please make sure to follow the coding standards and add unit tests for new features.<br>

 📄 License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.